 findtime = 1m

-maxretry = 10 # Ban after 10 limit triggers in 1 minute
+maxretry = 10 # Triggers a ban after 10 rate-limit hits in 1 minute

 bantime = 24h